 we promise: you won’t find a Moor impressive castle in Sintra 😉

-If you have more than 1 day in Sintra, there are plenty more sites to see.
-The total distance between the 5 points below is 10 miles (16 km), so we’d recommend a car.
-If you’d like to see them all, take your time – give yourself another full day for this itinerary.
+If you have more than 1 day in Sintra, there’s a lot more to see.
+The total distance between the 5 points below is 10 miles (16 km), so we recommend a car.
+If you’d like to see them all, give yourself another full day for this itinerary.

 - National Palace (Palácio Nacional de Sintra): a gothic palace that housed Portuguese royalty for 500 years… and imprisoned King Alonfso VI for a short while as well.